For Trip Organizers

 Notes & Links

-Part 6: Let's All Go to GA!
+Part 6: Let’s All Got to GA!
+Forms

 Notes & Links

-Part 7: Let's All Go to GA!
+Part 7: Let’s All Go to GA!
+The Experience

 The GA Experience — what’s it like for youth?
 What’s it like for trip organizers?
 Our religious educators tell all!
 There’s more than just what’s in the program — keep your eyes and ears open for announcements and invitations to special identity lunches and parties.
 There’s “business” too — GA Youth programming includes spaces to learn about how our denomination governs itself and the issues coming before congressional delegates.
 And don’t forget to research the local area so you can get out and enjoy the town.
 Lastly, build in ways for everyone to care for themselves and each other (even the adults!), especially young women and those with special needs or marginalized identities; learn about the various care groups available at GA and share that info with everyone going on the trip.